 June 2011 Bobby Wellins CD Time Gentlemen Please, recorded the previous year at our venue,was released on Trio Records.

-All of this is in addition to the numerous wonderful artists that have entertained us over the years.
-We will contnue with our policy of presenting the finest in Jazz from top UK and overseas bands, coupled with giving an opportunity to the best of the younger bands on the scene today.
-The music ranges from mainstream to post bop and contemporary music, whilst the bands vary in size from solo acts, which in the past has seen memorable solo performances by Zoe Rahman, Liane Carroll and Ian Shaw, right through to big bands,
+We aim to present the finest in Jazz from top UK and overseas bands, coupled with giving an opportunity to the best of the younger bands on the scene today.
+The music ranges from mainstream to post bop and contemporary music, whilst the bands vary in size from solo acts right through to big bands.

 The club is run by a voluntary committee: Roger Hind, Paul Hobbs, Steve Wetherall & Kathryn Shackleton.